 The Jeff Seybert/National Higher Education Benchmarking Institute Scholarship facilitates the professional growth and development of early-career institutional research professionals employed at community colleges by providing travel assistance to the annual AIR Forum.
-Named in honor of the late Jeffrey A. Seybert, founder of the National Higher Education Benchmarking Institute (NHEBI), a John Stecklein Distinguished Member Award recipient and a member the AIR Board, the scholarship is awarded in memory of Seybert’s commitment to improving the performance of community colleges and recognizing the importance of the work they do.
-In 2021, the scholarship covers the cost of AIR Forum Virtual registration.
+Named in honor of the late Jeffrey A. Seybert, founder of the National Higher Education Benchmarking Institute (NHEBI), a John Stecklein Distinguished Member Award recipient, and a member the AIR Board, the scholarship is awarded in memory of Seybert’s commitment to improving the performance of community colleges and recognizing the importance of the work they do.
+One scholarship in the amount of $1,000 may be awarded to support costs associated with attending the AIR Forum.

 To be considered for the award, applicants must:

-- Be currently employed in the IR field at a community college, and
+- Be currently employed in the IR field at a community college

-- Have worked for less than 3 years in a campus-based IR/assessment office (full-time or part-time).
+- Have worked for less than three years in a campus-based IR/assessment office (full-time or part-time)

 Preference will be given to first-time AIR Forum attendees from the community college sector or AIR Forum presenters from the community college sector.